Building your own SaaS application

 Your team also needs a Quality Assurance (QA) expert to reduce bugs during the implementation of your SaaS as well as make sure the final product meets all requirements.

 You have a few options when assembling your team.
-You can either do this in-house, through freelancers or outsourcing to a SaaS development company:
+You can either do this in-house, through freelancers or by outsourcing to a SaaS development company:

-- In-house: While this may seem like the best option in the long term, for an early-stage startup it’s not the most viable one.
+• In-house: While this may seem like the best option in the long term, for an early-stage startup it’s not the most viable one.
 In-house teams are flexible and engaged, however, hiring and training employees is a long process that can be costly.

-- Freelancing: This might be the cheapest option and you can select freelancers with experience in specific fields and technologies based on your needs.
+• Freelancing: This might be the cheapest option and you can select freelancers with experience in specific fields and technologies based on your needs.
 Keep in mind that freelancers won’t be as dedicated to your product and company goals as in-house employees.
 You need to have a solid strategy and plan so you can provide freelancers with well-thought-out requirements.
 Otherwise, it won’t work well.

-- Outsourcing: Hiring a custom software development company combines the best of both worlds.
+• Outsourcing: Hiring a custom software development company combines the best of both worlds.
 You get an experienced remote team that’s committed to providing quality at a cost-effective price point.

 6. Create an MVP first

-Creating a Minimum Viable Product (MVP) of your SaaS application is a crucial step.
+Creating a Minimum Viable Product (MVP) for your SaaS application is a crucial step.
 Launching an MVP first will help validate your idea and test product-market fit.
 Once you see how people respond to the service and gather feedback, you can continue improving the offering.
 While the MVP is not the finished product, make sure that you prioritize the core features that bring your users the most value.

 7. Measure the right metrics